NoroffFEU/development-platforms/Firebase-Case-Study.md

 # Introduction

 Firebase is a development platform & tool provided by Google.
 Some might call it a BaaS (Backend as a service), which would be both wrong and right, as Firebase encompasses but also expands beyond the utilities of a BaaS.
-Firebase provides an arsenal of different tools and features needed to build an app through an SDK (Software Development Kit).
+Firebase provides an arsenal of different tools and features needed to build an app through SDKs (Software Development Kits).
 These include Authentication, Hosting, Cloud functions, Cloud storage, Realtime database, Performance monitoring, Analytics, Cloud messaging and more.

+In this case study, I aim to answer everything I first wondered about Firebase, including practical examples.
-Let us dive deeper.
+Let us begin.

 # Brief History